joa/hector/README.md

 ## Configuration

 Hector is configured by extending `hector.config.HectorConfig`.
-Usually a lot of default options are already configured.
+It is assumed that a configuration is immutable and only one instance (per node) will ever be created.

-`routes` is a method that must be overridden.
+The abstract `routes` method must always be overridden.
 A minimal configuration might look like this:

 ```
 package hector